Tax Implications of Transferring Shares to a Spouse or Partner (UK Guide)

 • You bought shares for £5,000.

-• No CGT is due now.
+• No CGT is payable at the point of transfer.

 Learn more about gifting assets to your spouse and CGT rules